 Now that's over with...without further ado here it is.

-"Tomorrow will be the start of the most ridiculous operation in Japanese military history," my boyfriend and fiance suddenly said as we cuddled, still basked in the afterglow of certain activities silently done some time ago under a thin and big cotton blanket.
+"Tomorrow will be the start of the most ridiculous day in Japanese military history," my boyfriend and fiancé suddenly said as we cuddled, still basking in the afterglow of certain activities silently done under a thin and big cotton blanket some time ago.

 "Of all the topics you choose to talk about after having sex, you pick the one we had sex to forget about?"
 I replied incredulously in a whisper, since our daughter was deeply asleep in the same tent as us.

-Before replying I moved.
-Then I turned around in the sheets to talk to my boyfriend face to face, even though I can't see him in the darkness.
+Before replying I slid his manhood out of myself, then turned around in the sheets as silently as I can manage to talk to my boyfriend face to face.

 After a few moments of silence, Ichigo let out a sigh of defeat and frustration.